tatembuva/dev-notes/notes/laravel/startertemplate.md

 - [ ] SPA (Svelte) Pages
   - [ ] Admin Dashboard
+    - [x] creating independent svelte app and routing to it based on user-role
   - [ ] User Dashboard
+    - [x] creating independent svelte app and routing to it based on user-role
   - [ ] Payment Wizard
+    - [x] creating independent svelte app and routing to it based on user-role